She's Out of Her Mind

 "She's Out of Her Mind" is a song recorded by American rock band Blink-182 for the group's seventh studio album, California (2016).
 The song was released as the second single from California on October 11, 2016 through BMG.
 Written by bassist Mark Hoppus, drummer Travis Barker, guitarist Matt Skiba, and producer John Feldmann, the song was re-written multiple times to make its chorus as catchy as possible.
 It contains lyrical references to the bands the Cure and Bauhaus.
-It was inspired by relationships the group had growing up with "crazy" girls.
+It was inspired by relationships the group had with "crazy" girls growing up.

 The song peaked at number two Billboard's Alternative Songs chart.
 Critical reviews were mixed; some appreciated its "throwback" nature, while others considered it unoriginal.
 Its music video stars social media personalities running the streets of Los Angeles in the nude—a remake of the video for the band's 1999 song "What's My Age Again?"
 To promote the song, the group performed it on Jimmy Kimmel Live!